sunpy/sunpy.org/project/meetings.rst

 Venue
 -----

-The meeting will be held in person at the `Dublin Institute for Advanced Studies <https://www.dias.ie/>`_, 10 Burlington Rd, Dublin, D04 C932.
+The meeting will be held in person at the `Dublin Institute for Advanced Studies <https://www.dias.ie/>`_, 10 Burlington Rd, Dublin, Ireland, D04 C932.

 .. raw:: html